 You’ve hired some guys who can do the work efficiently, based on their technical expertise and you haven’t focused on any other aspect.

 Well, the job is being done, but you no longer enjoy spending the time with your team as much as you used to.
 Whenever you try to interact with the newbies, you notice that the way they act, speak or send emails is not “the way we do it.”
 Your clients are complaining about the service you provide.
 Something seems to be missing.
 No extra mile or pro-activity.

-You assumed that if he or she can do the job, there is nothing else that counts.
-And it has resulted already in quite a hard landing, huh?
+You assumed that if they can do the job, there is nothing else that counts.
+And it has already resulted in quite a hard landing, huh?

 How to fix this?